 Baldwin married actress Kim Basinger in 1993 and the couple has one daughter, Ireland Eliesse.
 In January 2001, after seven years of marriage, Basinger filed for divorce.
 Following their split, there were allegations of abuse and alcoholism, and a vicious custody battle over the couple's daughter.

 In their 2004 divorce trial, Baldwin was awarded joint legal custody of his daughter.
 In May 2007, however, the courts briefly revoked his visitation rights when his 11-year-old daughter publicized an expletive-strewn phone message he left her in April of that year.

 In 2008 Baldwin published the book A Promise to Ourselves, which documented his battle to retain custody and visitation for his daughter.
 In the book, he revealed that he had spent millions in travel, bought a home close to Basinger, and taken a break in his career in order to be near his daughter.
 He said that, as a result, his frustration leaked into a court-appointed phone call to his daughter, which she didn't answer.
-In 2009, he told Playboy magazine that he had contemplated suicide over the voicemail incident, but thought better of it.
+In 2009, he told Playboy magazine that he had contemplated suicide over the voicemail incident.